 Put consistent limits on time spent on electronic media, as well as the types of media used.

-There’s a multitude of issues at play in curbing screen time.
-Physical problems can include irritated eyes, headache, fatigue and neck problems caused by looking down.
+There are several good reasons to limit screen time.
+Physical problems can include irritated eyes, headache, fatigue, and neck problems caused by looking down.
 Then there’s the danger of encouraging a static lifestyle, which could lead to obesity.

 There are also developmental complications to think about, such as not getting enough actual interaction, which is vital in building social skills.
 Children need to learn how to deal with frustration, conflict and the notion of sharing by navigating these situations with other children.
 Too much screen time can also impede the broadening of different interests and the important learning that comes with them.